laq/laq.github.io/frases.md

 ## Unsorted

 * Optimize the function.
-Ignore the form.
+Ignore the form
-    Article on Elon musk principles
+	> _Article on Elon musk principles_

 * If something is not elegant it is going to bite you.
-Nand to Tetris Course
+	> _Nand to Tetris Course_

-"We ascribe beauty to that which is simple; which has no superfluous parts; which exactly answers its end; which stands related to all things; which is the mean of many extremes"
+* We ascribe beauty to that which is simple; which has no superfluous parts; which exactly answers its end; which stands related to all things; which is the mean of many extremes
---Ralph Waldo Emerson
+	> _Ralph Waldo Emerson_

-If a design makes sense to a team that had nothing to do with its inception it is a good sign.
+* If a design makes sense to a team that had nothing to do with its inception it is a good sign.
-		-- Colm MacCárthaigh is a Senior Principal Engineer at Amazon Web Service
+	> _Colm MacCárthaigh is a Senior Principal Engineer at Amazon Web Service_

-"Most of my life has been spent trying to shrink myself.
+* "Most of my life has been spent trying to shrink myself.
 Trying to become smaller.
 Quieter.
 Less sensitive.
 Less opinionated. less needy.
 Less me.
 Because I didn't want to be a burden.
 I didn't want to be too much or push people away.
 I wanted people to like me.
 I wanted to be cared for and valued.
 I wanted to be wanted.
 So for years, I sacrificed myself for the sake of making other people happy.
 And for years, I suffered.
 But I'm tired of suffering, and I'm done shrinking.
 It's not my job to change who I am in order to become someone else's idea of worthwhile human being.
 I am worthwhile.
 Not because other people think I am, but because I exist, and therefore I matter.
 My thoughts matter.
 My feelings matter.
 My voice matters.
 And with or without anyone's permission or approval, I will continue to be who I am and speak my truth. even if it makes people angry.
 Even if it makes them uncomfortable.
 Even if they choose to leave.
 I refuse to shrink.
 I choose to give myself permission to get my needs met.
-I choose to make self-care a priority, I choose me" Daniell Koepke
+I choose to make self-care a priority, I choose me
+	> Daniell Koepke

 "